damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 1. Do you have any questions about the job or our organization?
 1. Why did you apply to GitLab?
-1. For each significant study and job ask: why did you select this one and why did it end? (for studies: why not do master, PhD, PostDoc, etc.)
+1. For each significant study and job ask: can you shortly say why did you select this one and why did it end? (for studies: why not do master, PhD, PostDoc, etc.)
 1. When were you most satisfied in your most recent position?
 1. What did you like least about your most recent position?
 1. Take each skill required for the job and do a [STAR](https://en.wikipedia.org/wiki/Situation,_Task,_Action,_Result) for a couple of situations.